mattias800/react-native-relay-facebook-neo4j-starter-kit/README.md

 Open `http://localhost:5000/graphiql` in a browser and you can start writing queries immediately.

-You will need a token provided by backend when logging in with the app first though.
+You will need a token though, which is provided by backend when logging in with the app.

 Easiest way to get it is to open the app, log in, and then open `http://localhost:7474/browser/`.
-In the database you can enter `match (u:User) return u.token`.
+In the database you can enter `match (u:User) return u.token` to get the token.

 ## Disclaimer